znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 >
 > [https://tinyconf.in](https://tinyconf.in) (not announced yet)

 It was a different kind of CFP — “here’s a topic, you’re speaking on it.”
-Being on the first day of a week-long vacation, I was a little reluctant to do it.
-But if you know me, you know that I love taking vue to react conferences.
+If you know me, you know that I love taking vue to react conferences.
 I was in.

 [TinyConf](https://tinyconf.in) was excellent, I had a great time.
 I got a valuable lesson out of it: conferences can be small.